+To the Section your knowledge.

+Does the proposed project area contain lead-based paint?

+Yes No Unsure

+Does the proposed project area contain asbestos containing materials?

+Yes No Unsure

-As the applicant, the undersigned assures the commitment to compliance with the Environmental Regulations outlined by HUD.
+As the applicant, the undersigned assures the commitment to compliance with the Environmental

+Regulations outlined by HUD.

 Authorized Signature

+Title

+Date
-CERTIFICATION OF LOCAL GOVERNMENT APPROVAL

-FOR NONPROFIT ORGANIZATIONS RECEIVING

-2019 EMERGENCY SOLUTIONS GRANT (ESG)
+CERTIFICATION OF LOCAL GOVERNMENT APPROVAL FOR NONPROFIT ORGANIZATIONS RECEIVING 2023 EMERGENCY SOLUTIONS GRANT (ESG)

-I, \\\\\\ (name and title), duly authorized to act on behalf of the activities proposed by \\\\\\ (name of nonprofit organization), which are to be located in
+l, ( name and title ), duly authorized to act on behalf of the ( name of jurisdiction), hereby approve the following emergency solutions grant activities proposed by (name of nonprofit organization), which are to be located in (name(s) of jurisdiction(s)): Ву: Signature and Date Typed or Written Name of Signatory Local Official Title